-In my three previous blog postings about Interviewing, I assumed the situation of an in-person interview.
+In my previous blog postings about Interviewing, I assumed the situation of an in-person interview.
 Today, I want to discuss remote interviews where you and the interviewer are not physically in the same space as these situations present different challenges and thus demand a different approach and strategy.
 These are:

 - phone interviews,

 - webcam interviews (often referred to as Skype interviews), and

 Before proceeding, however, it’s important to point out that no matter what the format, the questions are going to be the same as an in-person interview.
 Likewise, you will prepare just as you would for an in-person interview–specifically, by carefully re-reading the job description to assess your fit, researching the company or organization, anticipating the questions, rehearsing your answers and preparing good questions you can ask at the end of the interview.